ArvindGanesan95/Instrumentation_JavaCode/Design_Deployment_Documentation.md

         -   ClassFilesPath="target/scala-2.13/classes" - Defines location where .class files are generated and referred by JDI

 ## Unit Tests for Codebase

- - There are 3 unit tests
+- There are two test cases each of which test either listing of variable declarations and getting the parent block of some AST node

 ## Unit Tests for Instrumenter

-    - There are 3 unit tests
+- There are two test cases which checks whether the `stripPackage` method removes the `package` statement from a source code.
+- The other test case - `readLineByLine` to check where loggers are used.

 ## Results